sourceempire/brawl-ui/README.md

 Replace <x.x.x> with the desired version, though it's recommended to use the latest version.

+For the latest version, check the [releases section](https://github.com/sourceempire/brawl-ui/releases) of this repository.

 ## Styling

 To ensure proper styling of the components, import the provided CSS file in a root file of your project: